Xant3s/viavr-editor/README.md

 ## How to Start (Currently Only Tested on Windows)

 - We recommend doing the following steps in cmd.exe
+- Run the following command to install the recommender system
+  - `npm run install:rs-server`
-- Run the following commands:
+- Run the following commands to install the application:
-  - Run `npm install`
+  - `npm install`
-  - Run `npm start` to start the application
+- Run the following command to start the application
+  - `npm start`

 ## How to Start Only the Frontend